LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Adapter files provide the glue code between the Logtalk compiler/runtime and a Prolog compiler.
 Each adapter file contains two sets of
-predicates: ISO Prolog standard predicates and directives not built-in in the target Prolog compiler and Logtalk-specific predicates.
+predicates: ISO Prolog standard predicates and directives not built-in in the target Prolog compiler and Logtalk specific predicates.

 Logtalk already includes ready to use adapter files for most academic and commercial Prolog compilers.
-If a adapter file is not available for the compiler that you intend to use, then you need to build a new one, starting from the included ``template.pl`` file.
+If an adapter file is not available for the compiler that you intend to use, then you need to build a new one, starting from the included ``template.pl`` file.
 Start by making a copy of the template file.
 Carefully check (or complete if needed) each listed definition.
 If your Prolog compiler conforms to the ISO standard, this task should only take you a few minutes.
-In most cases, you can borrow code from some of the predefined adapter files.
+In most cases, you can borrow code from the predefined adapter files.
 If you are unsure that your Prolog compiler provides all the ISO predicates needed by Logtalk, try to run the system by setting the unknown predicate error handler to report as an error any call to a missing predicate.
 Better